-The Indenture creates an Indenture Fund, a Series 2022A Bond Fund, a Series 2022A Redemption Fund, and a Series 2022A Expense Fund thereunder.
-The Indenture also creates a Series 2022A Interest Account and Series 2022A Principal Account under the Series 2022A Bond Fund.
+The Indenture creates an Indenture Fund, a Bond Fund, a Redemption Fund, and an Expense Fund thereunder.
+The Indenture also creates an Interest Account and a Principal Account under the Bond Fund.
 All of the funds and accounts are to be held by the Trustee.